Hugo Pérez (footballer, born 2002)

-Hugo Pérez Balderas (born 16 December 2002) is a Spanish footballer who plays as a central defender for Villarreal CF B.
+Hugo Pérez Balderas (born 16 December 2002) is a Spanish footballer who plays as a central defender for SD Huesca, on loan from RCD Espanyol.

 Club career

+Early career

-Pérez was born in Barcelona, Catalonia, and joined RCD Espanyol's youth setup in 2014, after representing EF Gavà and UE Cornellà.
+Pérez was born in Barcelona, Catalonia, and joined RCD Espanyol's youth setup in 2014, after representing CF Gavà's youth setup EF Gavà and UE Cornellà.
 He left the former in 2017, and finished his formation with Deportivo Alavés.